hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 specified during the UI-based installation or the path to the certificate codified during an unattended installation.

-If a Classic or ALB Load Balancer is used, SSL/TLS will be terminated there.
+If a Classic or Application Load Balancer is used, SSL/TLS will be terminated there.
 In this configuration, the PTFE instances should still be configured to listen for incoming SSL/TLS connections but can do so using a self-signed certificate.

-The Load Balancer, being configured to send traffic to port 443 on the instances as type `https` will ignore the fact that it can't trust the self-signed certificate and operate correctly.
+The load balancer, being configured to send traffic to port 443 on the instances as type `https`, will ignore the fact that it can't trust the self-signed certificate and operate correctly.

 ## Infrastructure Diagram